-We've pledged our support for the ninth annual Gas Safety Week (16-22 September 2019), to raise awareness about the importance of gas safety.
+We're proudly pledging our support for the tenth annual Gas Safety Week (14-20 September 2020), to raise awareness about the importance of gas safety.

 “The valve is fitted to existing gas cooker pipework.
 When the valve is locked, the gas supply to the cooker is stopped.
 This eliminates the risk of the cooker being unintentionally turned on or left on.
 The carer or relative can easily turn the valve on when the cooker is required using the key, enabling the gas cooker to be used safely.